mbeddr/mps-platform-docs/src/doc/docs/reference/actions.md

 | VIRTUAL_FILE_ARRAY      | Returns several `VirtualFile` instances                                                               | :white_check_mark: |

 ## PlatformDataKeys

+This class extends *CommonDataKeys* and adds new keys that deal with the IntelliJ platform itself.

 | name                         | description                                                                                                                                                         | Available in MPS   |
 |------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------|